Rhythm Culture,has been playing

 Recently signed by Harvest Moon Records, a new local Indie

-Rhythm Culture also offers educational
+Rhythm Culture also offers educational programs to the

 people about culture and music.
 "Exploring Rhythms